proenterprise/yeenvoice/docs/mobile_apps.rst

 Mobile Applications
 ===================

-The Invoice Ninja iPhone and Android applications allows a user to connect to their self-hosted Invoice Ninja web application.
+The Yeenvoice iPhone and Android applications allows a user to connect to their self-hosted Yeenvoice web application.

 ..
 TIP:: If you're unable to access the Android app store you can download the APK here: https://download.invoiceninja.com/apk